tonioni/WinUAE/cputest/readme.txt

 UAE CPU Tester

-I finally wrote utility (this was my "Summer 2019" project) that can be used to verify operation of for example software emulated or FPGA 680x0 CPUs.
+I finally wrote utility (This was my "Summer 2019" project) that can be used to verify operation of for example software emulated or FPGA 680x0 CPUs.
 It is based on UAE CPU core (gencpu generated special test core).
 All the CPU logic comes from UAE CPU core.

 Verifies: